 What is this?

 Hi, my name's Lenny Martinez Dominguez.
-I'm a product designer and master's candidate at Syracuse University.
+I'm an information architect and master's candidate at Syracuse University.
 This fall I'm a teaching assistant at the Massachusetts Institute of Technology (MIT).
 I've made this page with up-to-date information until I can properly update my site.

-I’m open to new projects beginning January 2019.
+I’m open to new projects beginning mid-January 2019.

 - MIT Product Engineering Processes